World War I — Big Picture

 Explain.
 Fill in the blanks.

-I think the new weapons made the war more or less deadly? because the text said a quote from the text .
+I think the new weapons made the war more or less deadly? because why you think that .

 Question 3 of 6